3818919/WebCP-DB-Expanded/README.md

-# WebCP-Full Database
+# WebCP-DB-Expanded
- EOSERV-WebCP panel with Expanded Database Menu
+ EOSERV-WebCP panel with Expanded Database Menu + New template and additional features to help support server owners.

  This project is an expanded branch of WebCP originally published by Sausage(Julian Smythe).